json-api/json-api/_format/1.1/index.md

 > Note: Additional members may be specified for links objects and link objects in the future.
-It is also possible that the allowed values of additional members will be expanded (e.g. a `collection` link may support an array of values, whereas a `self` link does not).
+It is also possible that the allowed values of additional members will be further expanded.

 ### <a href="#document-jsonapi-object" id="document-jsonapi-object" class="headerlink"></a> JSON API Object